qiita-spots/qiita/INSTALL.md

 Update paths in the newly copied configuration file to match your settings, e.g. replace /home/travis/ with your user home directory.

+If you are working on Linux WSL, you will need to start the redis server in a separate Ubuntu window with the command provided [here](/home/runner/work/qiita/qiita/) before making a test environment.
 Next, make a test environment:

 ```bash
 qiita-env make --no-load-ontologies